 - Q What do I need to know about caring for someone with rheumatoid arthritis?

-- Q Is rheumatoid arthritis (RA) the same as rheumatic fever?
+- Q How does rheumatoid arthritis affect the body?

-- Q Is Rheumatoid Arthritis an inflammatory disorder?
+- Q What is Rheumatoid Arthritis joint destruction?